Connah graduated in 2022 with a PhD in Mathematics of Real-World Systems. Connah was supervised by Orkun Soyer.

-Final year PhD student in the Mathematics of Real World System CDT interested in the spatio-temporal processes which may lead to the emergence of complex biological systems.
-Attached to the Soyer Group in the School of Life Sciences, we are interested in coupling agent-based cell population models to chemically active diffusing baths.
-These hybrid continuous-discrete models form the basis of our software suite ChemChaste.
-We apply these models to simulate the dynamics of multi-species biofilms.
+Connah's research interests include spatio-temporal processes that may lead to the emergence of complex biological systems.
+Attached to the Soyer Group in the School of Life Sciences, Connah's research group are interested in coupling agent-based cell population models to chemically active diffusing baths.
+These hybrid continuous-discrete models form the basis of their software suite ChemChaste.
+They apply these models to simulate the dynamics of multi-species biofilms.

 - Johnson, C. et al. (2021) "An Evolutionary Systems Biology View on Metabolic System Structure and Dynamics".
 In: Crombach A. (eds) "Evolutionary Ssytems Biology".
 Springer, Cham. https://doi.org/10.1007/978-3-030-71737-7_8

 - Johnson, C. et al. (2021) "ChemChaste: Simulating spatially inhomogenous biochemical reaction-diffusion systems for modelling cell-environment feedbacks", In Prep.